thaihv/SETL-Nifi/README.md

 # A Platform for SETL
 **This code is a fork of Apache Nifi to leverage this platform to use with spatial data:**
  1. The features are added on to original code base are:
-    * Work with shapefiles
+    * Work with Shapefiles
-    * Work with Geopackage
+    * Work with Geo-package
     * Work with GSS (GeoNuris)
-    * Viewers for spatial data
+    * Map viewers for spatial data
     * CDC for Oracle/Postgres